 For little ones

 Delight all the little elves on your list this season with toys and puzzles.
 After all, no kid wants to tear off the wrapping paper to find socks on Christmas morning.
-For younger kids, we love this colorful wooden snail puzzle; older kids will be dying to get their hands on this design-your-own dragon kit.
+For younger kids, we love this colorful wooden snail puzzle; older kids will be dying to get their hands on a make-your-own indie bangles kit.

 For your Secret Santa

 No matter who you drew, they'll love a basket full of holiday treats.
 Put together a festive arrangement of hot chocolate or wassail, gingerbread men, candy canes, and a lovely ornament.
 What's not to like?

 We all know that person: The one who, no matter how many carols you sing or happy memories you share, absolutely refuses to embrace the holidays.
 Go with a gift guaranteed to make them smile—sweet maple candy or classic holiday shortbreads will warm even the coldest of hearts.